Schedule Your Diagnostic Consultation

 It’s named “closed loop” because it closes the information loop that bridges sales and marketing.

-Closed loop marketing establishes the foundation for aligning sales and marketing teams more productively around shared goals (also known as “Smarketing”).
+Closed-loop marketing establishes the foundation for aligning sales and marketing teams more productively around shared goals (also known as “Smarketing”).

-Often the key missing piece of the puzzle, for effective sales and marketing alignment, isn’t just about better communications or working towards common goals or quotas.
+Often the key missing piece of the puzzle for effective sales and marketing alignment isn’t just about better communications or working towards common goals or quotas.

-To be successful, closed loop reporting almost always requires that your marketing software platform be fully integrated with your CRM system.
+To be successful, closed-loop reporting almost always requires that your marketing software platform be fully integrated with your CRM system.

 What’s on your data center’s checklist for analyzing your website’s performance?
-If you’re like most, you likely address the answer from a very IT-ish standpoint: focusing on areas like mobile friendliness, uptime, throughput, and page cache stats just to name a few.
+If you’re like most, you likely address the answer from a very IT-ish standpoint: focusing on areas like mobile friendliness, uptime, throughput, and page cache stats to name a few.